uss2021/uss2021.github.io/_pages/about.md

 ---
 layout: page
 title: About
-subtitle: AI Helps Ukraine
+subtitle: AI Helps Ukraine - Charity Conference
 permalink: /about
 ---

-AI Helps Ukraine is a charity conference organised for raising funds to support Ukrainian oncological hospitals and non-profit organisations.
-The ongoing war dramatically affects the accessibility to essential supplies and medicines for cancer treatment in Ukraine.
+AI Helps Ukraine is a charity conference for raising funds to support Ukrainians facing the severe humanitarian crisis.
+We collect donations to purchase and deliver supplies for people living in destroyed areas and oncological patients in Ukraine.
+Our mission is run in collaboration with the Ukraine Medical Support (UAMS), a Canadian-based nonprofit organisation providing medical and humanitarian aid for Ukraine.

 As AI researchers, we believe that collective efforts of our broad international community can make a real difference for those who are in need and save lives.
-Therefore, we are bringing together brilliant artificial intelligence experts, an empathetic audience and responsible companies to attract attention and collect money for oncological patients in Ukraine.
+Therefore, we are bringing together brilliant artificial intelligence experts, an empathetic audience and responsible companies to attract attention and collect money for vulnerable people in Ukraine.

-Our mission is to bring the AI community together and get the money on the table needed for humanitarian aid in Ukraine.
-Sometimes tech and AI can help most effectively with financial means and material resources.
-In the case of providing access to cancer treatments, this means that we are looking for the following donations: Money, medicines, and equipment.
-Whatever medicine and equipment we cannot get directly will be bought with the donations.

 ---